To take part in this program, you will need to become

 decide which food to use.

 Determine the locations where the bird feeders

 will be placed.
-You need to choose an area where
+You need to choose a high-traffic area where

 Decide what time (or times) of day you will